BenAOlson/gatsby-source-firestore-easy/readme.md

 #### `collections`
-This is an array of objects that you want to source in your Gatsby project.
-The properties that can/must be used in these objects are defined below.
+This is an array of either strings of collection/subcollection paths, or else objects for each collection that you want to source in your Gatsby project.
+The properties that can be used in these objects are defined below.

 ##### Collections Quick Reference